Setting Tile Collision Shapes

 Note: If you're coming here from the Tiles and Tilesets article, read on.
 If you found this through a search, we urge you to read the main Tiles article first.

 Tiles can take on more than just square shapes or blank areas.
-You can define different kinds of boxes, slopes (triangles) or even arbitrary polygons.
+You can define their collision shapes are non-square boxes, slopes (triangles) or even arbitrary polygons.

 Setting the Collision Shape

 Suppose that we want to set the collision shape for the tile selected below.
 It's a sloped tile at about a 60 degree grade.

 To set the collision shape, go over to the Collision Bounds window, scroll using the scroll bars to find the shape you need, and click on it.

 Tip: You can edit the collision shapes for multiple tiles at a time if you select multiple tiles in the left (tiles) pane.
 You can do this by clicking and dragging to expand your selection rectangle.

 Save your Tileset to confirm the changes.

 Tip: If you've placed a tile inside a scene and change its collision bounds, you'll need to open that scene and save it to make the change get reflected.

 Sometimes you will need a custom collision shape for a tile that isn't reflected in any of the standard shapes we provide.